jofpin/sack/README.md

 * You must be in mode root to run.
 * Has support to developing simple of modules

 This tool was created by the inspiration of love, although the process was chaotic.
-I told the Security Conference 2016 Dragonja in colombia and the DurivaCON in mexico.
+I told the DragonJAR Security Conference 2016 in colombia and the DurivaCON in mexico.

 ## Happy hacking!